xavi-pinsach/kzg-grandsums-study/README.md

 ## Usage

+Before running the tests, you need to create a `tmp` folder in the root of the repository.
+Then, you need to download the `powersOfTau28_hez_final_11.ptau` file from [this link](https://github.com/iden3/snarkjs#7-prepare-phase-2) and place it in the `tmp` folder.

 ## License

 This study is released under the [MIT License](LICENSE).
 Please review the license file for more details.